shiftyp/ts-turbo/typescript-migration/sections/stream-handling.md

   }

   // No refreshAction implementation despite being referenced in the codebase
+  // This was implemented in the TypeScript migration
   ```

   The TypeScript migration added the missing refresh action constant, implemented the refreshAction method, and added proper context binding with the StreamActionContext interface to ensure type safety: